GenieFramework/Genie.jl/docs/guides/Step by step app development with Genie.md

 # Step By Step: Web App Development with Genie and Julia

 ## Intro
-Genie is a web framework for developing professional level web applications.
-It builds on top of Julia's excellent performance and readable syntax, exposing a rich API for productive web development.
-Genie follows the MVC design pattern, in the style of other powerful web frameworks from other languages, like Ruby's Rails, Python's Django or Elixir's Phoenix.
+Genie is a web framework for developing professional grade web applications.
+It builds on top of Julia's excellent performance and very readable syntax, contributing a rich API for productive web development.
+Genie follows the MVC design pattern, in the style of other established web frameworks from different languages, like Ruby's Rails, Python's Django or Elixir's Phoenix.

 In this guide I'll show you how to build a reasonably complex web application using Genie and Julia.
-We'll start with the basic features like setting up our database, creating views, handling POST data and validating and persisting data through models (Part 1).
+We'll start with the basic features like scaffolding our app, setting up our database connection, creating views, handling POST data and validating and persisting data through models (Part 1).
 Then we'll progressively advance towards more complex features like model relationships, and we'll learn about useful functionalities like caching, authentication and authorisation (Part 2).
 Once we're happy with the feature set, we'll see how to expose a REST API (Part 3).
-Then we'll focus on building rich, responsive UIs using web sockets and the Genie's integration with Webpack and Yarn (Part 4).
-Finally, once our app is complete, we'll learn to configure it for production usage and deploy it on a web server in the cloud (Part 5).
+Then we'll focus on building rich, responsive UIs using web sockets and Genie's integration with Webpack and Yarn (Part 4).
+Finally, once our app is complete, we'll learn to configure it for production use and deploy it on a server in the cloud (Part 5).

-The requirements for following along are the latest released Julia version and your favourite Julia editor.
+The only requirement for following along is the latest stable Julia version.
 Enjoy!

 ---